 (8) Appeals - If the Immigration Judge finds that DHS has not met its burden of showing reasonable cause to go forward with a continued detention review merits hearing, DHS may appeal to the Board of Immigration Appeals.
 The appeal must be filed within two business days after the Immigration Judge's order.
 The Immigration Judge's order dismissing the proceedings is stayed pending adjudication of an appeal, unless DHS waives the right to appeal.
-If the Board behalf.
-EOIR is tasked with providing an interpreter for this hearing.
+If the Board of Immigration Appeals determines that DHS has met its burden, the case will be remanded to the immigration judge to conduct a CDR merits hearing, scheduled to commence within 30 days from the Board's order.